 - Be patient, flexible and kind

-After a day of adventure any time of year, there’s nothing quite like returning to one of Oregon’s many exceptional lodging properties, where amenities abound and staff treat you like family.
+After a day of adventure, there’s nothing quite like returning to one of Oregon’s many exceptional lodging properties, where amenities abound and staff treat you like family.
 These days, the hotel experience looks a little different — but for good reason.
 Lodging accommodations across the state have been able to provide top-notch service while also keeping guests and staff safe by adhering to a series of guidelines aimed at preventing the spread of COVID-19.
 Here’s what you can anticipate when planning your stay at hotels, motels, and bed and breakfasts in Oregon right now.

 It Helps to Do More Research